Search by Keyword

 Songwriting History

-Arthur Alexander, who hailed from Florence, Alabama, became one of the biggest recording artists in the country-soul genre.
-His claim to fame on the Billboard Hot 100 was his hit, “You Better Move On,” which peaked at #24 in April of 1962 (and was covered by The Rolling Stones).
-During The Beatles search for songs to perform in their “stage act,” they were keen to learn songs that no one else was doing.
-Hence, many b-sides of records they admired became part of their live performances at The Cavern Club, in Hamburg and elsewhere.
-The b-side to “You Better Move On” was “A Shot Of Rhythm And Blues,” which The Beatles performed live on stage as well as on BBC radio.
-(Their version of this song is available on their album “Live At The BBC.”)
+The b-side to his hit “You Better Move On” was the song “A Shot Of Rhythm And Blues,” which The Beatles performed live on stage as well as on BBC radio programs.
+(Their version of this song is featured on 1994's “Live At The BBC.”)
 Arthur Alexander's next single, “Where Have You Been All My Life” failed to make the US Top 40, but its b-side, “Soldier Of Love” was also performed by The Beatles live as well as on the BBC (also available on “Live At The BBC”).

-Arthur Alexander's next single, the self-penned “Anna (Go To Him)” (Dot Records #16387), named after Arthur's real-life wife Ann, became a Top 10 hit on the Billboard R&B charts (#68 on the Hot 100), and made a big enough impact on The Beatles, especially John Lennon, to suggest that the song be recorded for their first British album, "Please Please Me."
+Arthur Alexander's next single, the self-penned “Anna (Go To Him)” (Dot Records #16387), thus named after Arthur's real-life wife Ann, became a Top 10 hit on the Billboard R&B charts (#68 on the Hot 100), and made a large enough impact on The Beatles, especially on John Lennon, to suggest that the song be recorded for their first British album, "Please Please Me."
 Arthur chose "Anna" for the title of the song simply because "it just fit better than Ann," as quoted in Richard Younger's 2000 biography, "Get A Shot Of Rhythm And Blues: The Arthur Alexander Story."
-Arthur Alexander based the song on how, during the early part of his relationship with his girlfriend and future wife Ann, her former boyfriend, who hailed from a wealthy family, fought to win her back.
+Arthur Alexander based the song on how, during the early part of his relationship with his girlfriend and future wife Ann, her former boyfriend, who was from a wealthy family, fought to win her back.
 Ann had apparently not been unfaithful to Arthur Alexander throughout their marriage, but he felt that she regretted not getting back with her former boyfriend, whom had moved on after some time.
 As events turned out, Arthur Alexander's paranoia seemed to have ruined his relationship with Ann, their marriage eventually ending in divorce.

-His legacy, although not widely known, is accented by cover versions of his material throughout the years.
-In 1963, Steve Alaimo's version of his song “Every Day I Have To Cry” (referred to above as "Every Day I Have To Cry Some") peaked at #46 on the US Hot 100, thus keeping his career going through songwriting royalty payments.
-And being a singer / songwriter whose material has been covered by such noteworthy artists as The Rolling Stones, The Who, Esther Phillips, Joe Tex, Marshall Crenshaw, Bob Dylan, Pearl Jam, Ry Cooder, and of course The Beatles, definitely adds great credibility to his career.
-Even though his later career went largely unnoticed, respect from those who were acquainted with his work was abundant, as evidenced by John Lennon having several Arthur Alexander singles in his jukebox at the Dakota in New York City, as did George Harrison’s jukebox at his “Friar Park” home in Henley-On-Thames in Oxfordshire, England.
+His legacy, although not widely known, is accented by cover versions of his recordings throughout the years.
+In 1963, Steve Alaimo's version of his song “Every Day I Have To Cry” (referred to above as "Every Day I Have To Cry Some") peaked at #46 on the US Hot 100, thus keeping Arthur Alexander's music career surviving through songwriting royalty payments.
+Being a singer/songwriter whose material has been covered by such noteworthy artists as The Rolling Stones, The Who, Esther Phillips, Joe Tex, Marshall Crenshaw, Bob Dylan, Pearl Jam, Ry Cooder, and of course The Beatles, definitely adds great credibility to his career.

 British "Please Please Me" album